Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 A pronoun is used to refer to a noun or noun phrase previously mentioned.
 To achieve word economy, as well as increase readability, it is encouraged that you use pronouns where appropriate, instead of spelling out the whole term all the time.

 However, do check whether your reference is clear after you finish writing, as pronouns can mislead your audience when used inappropriately.
-In the following note, for example, it is hard to tell what **its** refer to:
+In the following note, for example, it is hard to tell what **its** refers to:

 >Note: Parts that are replaced under the Warranty also fall under its original warranty duration and do not restart.